Lyzr Agent Studio is now live! 🎉

 In the future, AUC is expected to evolve by integrating more complex metrics that account for the context of predictions.
 These changes could lead to improved model evaluation techniques that consider not only classification accuracy but also the implications of decision-making in various fields.

-Best Practices for Using AUC Effectively
+What are the Best Practices for Using AUC Effectively?

 To use AUC effectively, it is recommended to: